W-5Create an active Watershed Management Program

 - Implementation

-While several City groups work independently and collaboratively to manage various aspects of watershed health, the development of a comprehensive, documented Watershed Management Program is still in the planning phase.
+While different City groups work independently and together to manage aspects of watershed health, the development of a comprehensive, documented Watershed Management Program is still in the planning phase.

 Description